ana-albergaria/LAPR2-ISEP/docs/SprintD/US_1/US1_ViewTestResults.md

 **From the specifications document:**

-> "After the specialist doctor has completed the diagnosis, the results of the clinical analyses and the report become available in the system and must be validated by the laboratory coordinator."
+> "After the specialist doctor has completed the diagnosis, the results of the clinical analyses
+> and the report become available in the system and must be validated by the laboratory coordinator."

+> "Once the laboratory coordinator confirms that everything was done correctly the client receives a notification alerting that the results are already available in the central application and informing that he/she must access the application to view those results."

 **From the client clarifications:**